 - Be eligible for the Program for Students with a Disability (PSD)

-- Reside in the Designated Transport Area (DTA) of the specialist school attended
+- reside in the Designated Transport Area (DTA) of the specialist school attended

-- Be enrolled at the school for three or more days per week
+- be enrolled at the school for three or more days per week

-- Be of school-age and reside in Victoria.
+- be of school-age and reside in Victoria.

-SDTP types of travel assistance
+Types of travel assistance

 Types of travel assistance may include: